 - Then, with a bench scraper or knife, cut pieces of dough about 1.5 in.
 (3 cm).

 - When you have little ‘nuggets’ of dough, it’s time to make the gnocchi shape.

-- Press gently with your finger (you can use your thumb I prefer my index finger) as you roll them on the classic wooden gnocchi board (rigagnocchi).
-As an alternative, you can roll them on the back of a fork, or on the back of a grater (the smooth part of a cheese grater).
+- Press gently with your finger (you can use your thumb I prefer my index finger) as you roll them on the classic wooden gnocchi board (rigagnocchi) you see in the picture.
+I bought that one at 'Eataly' in Rome.
+As an alternative, you can roll them on the back of a fork or on the back of a grater (the smooth part).
 You could also leave them like that, or make them round by shaping them in the palm of your hands.

 - As they are ready, put them on a well-floured tray making sure they do not overlap, and sprinkle some more flour on the gnocchi.

-- When they are all in the water, stir once gently, then do not stir during cooking, and wait until they slowly rise to the surface.
+- When it is time to cook them, remove the excess flour.
+Place a large pot with plenty of water (and coarse salt) on the stove on medium heat.
+As soon as the water is boiling, immerse the gnocchi delicately, stir once gently, then do not stir during cooking, and wait until they slowly rise to the surface.